sudo-robot-destroy/gas-daemon/README.md

 # gas-daemon
 A daemon for running git-auto-sync since termux doesn't use systemd

+Installation:
+Make sure git-auto-sync is installed and added to path.
+Install watchdog, schedule, and daemoniker using pip.

 ChatGPT guidance:

 Got it!
 Let's focus on using Daemoniker to create a cross-platform Python script that can run as a daemon in Ubuntu, Termux, and Windows without relying on systemd.
 Here’s a step-by-step guide that covers all three environments.